90zlaya/php-library/readme.md

 Automatic tests
 ----------------

-You can run automatic check at once in development version.
+You can run all possible automatic tests at once with one simple command.

 ```
 $ bash auto.bat
 ```

-* Creating API documentation (download phpDocumentor.phar file to root)
+* Coding standard with PHP_CodeSniffer
-* Bug analysis with PHPStan (already in vendor folder)
+* Bug analysis with PHPStan
-* Coding statndard with PHP_CodeSniffer (already in vendor folder)
-* Unit tests with PHPUnit (already in vendor folder)
+* Running unit tests with PHPUnit
+* Creating API documentation

+You should test entire library before making commit.

 Migration